 If an innocent spouse presents a well documented case, the government may consider the granting of an innocent spouse status, which is an exception from liability.
 To qualify as an innocent spouse and protection from IRS collection is a complicated process.
 Very few innocent spouses are able to be awarded this innocent spouse status by the IRS.

-If you are in a shaky marriage and you believe that your spouse or soon to be ex-spouse is improperly reporting his taxable income from his business, DO NOT SIGN a joint tax return.
+If you are in a shaky marriage and you believe that your spouse or soon to be ex-spouse is improperly reporting his taxable income from his business, DO NOT SIGN consider signing a joint tax return.

 Larry Goldsmith is a member of the CJBS Financial Group’s litigation, asset protection and tax practices team.
 Larry has developed asset protection programs that provide tax and creditor protections for high net-worth individuals and closely held business owners.
 He is also regularly retained as an expert witness for a variety of issues in both federal and state court matters.
 To reach Larry call (847) 945-2888.